 - Expand air quality monitoring efforts through the deployment of advanced monitoring stations within the jurisdictional area.
 This will help establish baseline air quality conditions and track the progress of the guiding practices. - Identify needs, such as health services, and safety concerns related to freight operations.
-Promote energy-efficient HVAC systems and dual-paned windows to schools located in close proximity to port activities. - Promote greenery such as trees, shrubs, and other vegetative barriers to absorb fine particulate matter, create sound barriers, and mitigate heat deflection from concrete and asphalt within the jurisdictional area. - Promote responsible sourcing and procurement training programs to educate companies about their environmental footprints and guiding practices to develop sustainable supply chains. - Undergo a sustainability performance-based certification process such as the EcoDistricts certification.
+Promote energy-efficient HVAC systems and dual-paned windows to schools located in close proximity to port activities. - Promote native greenery such as trees, shrubs, and other vegetative barriers to absorb fine particulate matter from industrial facilities and commercial activity, create sound barriers, and mitigate heat deflection from concrete and asphalt within the jurisdictional area.
+Emphasize buffer areas between facilities and nearby residential and protected ecological zones. - Promote responsible sourcing and procurement training programs to educate companies about their environmental footprints and guiding practices to develop sustainable supply chains. - Undergo a sustainability performance-based certification process such as the EcoDistricts certification.